Call for Papers

 Submission Process

-**Please read Atlantis Journal’s scope and submission guidelines before submitting work.**
+**Please read Atlantis’ scope and submission guidelines at atlantisjournal.ca before submitting work.**

-Please submit an abstract of 500 words by January 31, 2025.
-Abstracts must be submitted through Atlantis’ OJS platform.
+Please submit an abstract of 500 words by May 31, 2025.
+Abstracts must be submitted through Atlantis’ OJS platform on our website.
+Requests for submission of a full paper will be based on abstracts and will be sent by July 15, 2025.

-Notification of abstract acceptance will be sent by February 28, 2025.
-Authors of accepted abstracts will be invited to submit a full article by August 31,2025.
+Authors of accepted abstracts will be invited to submit a full article by October 15, 2025.
 Invitation to submit a full paper does not indicate or guarantee publication.
 All research papers will be sent for anonymous external peer review.
+Reflections, commentaries and interviews are reviewed by the special issue editors.

 Forthcoming Issues (submissions now closed)